Disengaging with China not credible, says James Cleverly

 On Wednesday, Mr Cleverly met China's Vice President Han Zheng at the Great Hall of the People in Beijing.
 He is also expected to hold talks with China's foreign affairs minister Wang Yi.

+As prime minister, Liz Truss was reportedly planning to re-categorise China as a "threat" to the UK.

+Rishi Sunak has resisted calls to go that far but in 2022 he said that the "golden era" of relations with China was over and said attempts to build closer ties had been "naïve".

-His visit comes as the Commons Foreign Affairs Committee criticised the government's approach to China in a new report on UK policy in the Indo-Pacific.
+Mr Cleverly's visit comes as the Commons Foreign Affairs Committee criticised the government's approach to China in a new report on UK policy in the Indo-Pacific.

 The report describes the activities of the Chinese Communist Party as "a threat to the UK and its interests".